sje473/RobotHand/Assembly/powerSetup.md

 ### 3. Power Distribution
 1. Solder all **servo red wires** to the **18 AWG power line**.
 2. Solder all **servo brown/black wires** to the **18 AWG ground line**.
+3. **Add one extra wire from the 18 AWG ground line** and solder its other end to a **GND pin on the Arduino/ESP32**.
+   - This connects the Arduino ground to the servo ground, ensuring all components share a **common electrical reference**.
-3. Double-check polarity before applying power — reversing power and ground will damage servos.
+4. Double-check polarity before applying power — reversing power and ground will damage servos.
-4. Optionally, apply heat-shrink tubing over each joint for safety and durability.
+5. Optionally, apply heat-shrink tubing over each joint for safety and durability.

 ---